Help Desk vs. Service Desk vs. ITSM: What Are the Differences?

 Examples of IT Service Management

 Most companies will use ITSM in some way.
 You don't have to look far for examples of this in practice.
 Your organization probably uses ITSM to run IT functions, or maybe you lead that department.
-One of the reasons you're reading this article is that you could be looking for better ITSM software to ensure your IT service or help desks operate more effectively.
+You may be reading this article looking for better ITSM software to ensure your IT service or help desks operate more effectively.

 The majority of large organizations employ some form of ITSM.
 Alongside either an IT help desk, IT service desk, or both, and both of these operational IT functions will sit under the mandate, goals, and budget of ITSM.